Brodino96/RoleplaySimpleVoiceChat/README.md

-# RoleplaySimpleVoicechat
+# Roleplay Simple Voice Chat

-An addon that expands the functionality of SimpleVoiceChat!
+An addon that expands the functionality of Simple Voice Chat!

 When adding this mod to your project you are supposed to edit locales and assets in a way that everything will fit your narrative universe!